 5.2.1 Site assessment report

 Only one site assessment report is required even if both an ExCB and ExTL is being assessed.
 This document can provide a convenient way to index all the supporting documentation.
 The site assessment report contains references to the TCDs and has provision to include annexes that be used to include all the other documentation.
-It is suggested that as a minimum the site assessment report and the Annex A (ExCB issues and subsequent responses/actions) and Annex B (ExTL issues and subsequent responses/actions) be completed by the end of the assessment.
+It is suggested that as a minimum the site assessment report and the Annex A (ExCB issues and subsequent responses), Annex B (ExTL issues and subsequent responses) and Annex C (ATF issues and subsequent responses) be completed by the end of the assessment, as applicable.
 Other annexes may be added later.

 5.2.2 Technical capability documents

-It is difficult to find time to complete the TCDs at the on-site assessment, and so it helps to get the body under assessment to complete as much as possible beforehand.
+It is difficult to find time to complete the TCDs at the onsite assessment, and so it helps to get the body under assessment to complete as much as possible beforehand.
+In particular it is recommended that the body is requested to insert photographs of all test equipment against each test for a standard.
 Then any assessor’s notes can be added while on site.
 The format of the TCD for the equipment scheme is in three parts.
 The first examines the knowledge and competency of the staff.
 The second contains provision to list any relevant procedures or work instructions.
-The third identifies the relevant tests and the equipment that is held by the ExTLbeing assessed.
-Both the last two parts can be completed beforehand.
+The third identifies the relevant tests and the equipment that is held by the ExTL or ATF being assessed.
+The last two parts can be completed beforehand.

 5.2.3 Mid-term assessments